2007 New England Patriots–New York Giants game: Network television coverage

 When the NFL announced its 2007 regular season schedule, the game was scheduled to air exclusively on the NFL Network, as was the case with all Saturday NFL games beginning with the 2006 television contract in an attempt to boost carriage of the NFL Network by cable providers.

 The game was also offered to local stations in each team's home market under a long-standing league policy for games televised on cable networks.
 In the case of the Patriots–Giants game, the local rights were originally sold to WCVB-TV and WMUR-TV (both ABC affiliates owned by Hearst-Argyle Television) in the Boston / Manchester market, and MyNetworkTV owned-and-operated station WWOR-TV in the New York City market.

-It was a prime time matchup of regional rivals, but as the Patriots moved closer to a perfect season, the game become even more important.
-Therefore, the network increasingly promoted the game via television commercials on other stations.
+It was a prime time matchup of regional rivals, but as the Patriots moved closer to a perfect season, the game became even more important.
+Therefore, the NFL Network increasingly promoted the game via television commercials on other stations.
 It was clear the game was one of the most anticipated in recent history, and could therefore serve as an important promotion for the NFL Network, which had tried unsuccessfully over the previous year to expand its viewership by becoming included as an "extended basic service" on the major American cable television providers such as Comcast and Time Warner Cable.

 Political pressure from the Northeast to make the game more widely viewable preceded the decision to simulcast the game on CBS and NBC.
-(NBC was the primary broadcast network for Sunday night games, while CBS normally held the rights to air games in which the road team belongs to the AFC.)
+(NBC was the primary broadcast network for Sunday night games, while in 2007 CBS normally held the rights to air games when the away team was an AFC team.)
 The Senate Judiciary Committee's chairperson, Democrat Patrick Leahy of Vermont, and ranking minority member, Republican Arlen Specter of Pennsylvania, sent a letter to the NFL threatening to reconsider the league's antitrust exemption under U.S. law.
 Senator John Kerry of Massachusetts had pressured the league and cable companies to settle their dispute so "no die-hard Pats fans will be shut out from watching their team take aim at football history."

 In the end, 15.7 million viewers watched the game on CBS, 13.2 million on NBC, 4.5 million on the NFL Network, and 1.2 million on the aforementioned local stations in New York, Boston, and Manchester.
 The game was the most watched program on television since the 2007 Academy Awards and the most watched regular season NFL game in more than 12 years.
-It marked the first time that an NFL game was simulcasted on two or more networks on a national level since Super Bowl I, which aired on CBS and NBC, the respective homes of the NFL and the American Football League at the time.
+It marked the first time that an NFL game was simulcast on two or more networks on a national level since Super Bowl I, which aired on CBS and NBC, the respective homes of the NFL and the American Football League (AFL) at the time.